The epic emptiness of Rush Limbaugh’s ‘Breakfast Club’ appearance

 They insist that what happened to George Floyd would never happen to a white man.
 Limbaugh counters that if it did happen to a white man, we’d never hear about it.
 The hosts disagrees, and round and round we go.
 Whee!

-The result of having Rush Limbaugh on your show to talk about race will always be that the existence of white privilege is the subject of inconclusive debate.
+The result of having Rush Limbaugh on your show to talk about race will always be that the existence of white privilege—as abundant and yet somehow difficult to see as ocean water to a fish—becomes the subject of inconclusive debate.

 Several more infuriating things happen in the remainder of the interview, including Limbaugh giving this as his reason for Trump inciting violence at the protests: “Everyone and their uncle [has been] telling lies and falsehoods about him for three and a half years now, and he’s probably fed up about it.”